AlcidesRC/dockerized-php/README.md

 > [!IMPORTANT]
 >
-> Remember to rebuild the Docker image if you make any change on here.
+> Remember to rebuild the Docker image if you make any change on this file.